Schinia cumatilis (Grote, 1865)

 This species is widely distributed on the dry short-grass prairies of the Great Plains.

-This species has been reported to occur in British Columbia (Moths of Canada).
-The most likely site where this species would be found are short-grass prairies along the Peace and Beatton Rivers in northeastern British Columbia.
-A single collection has been made in central Washington in our region.
+This species is listed for British Columbia on the Moths of Canada website.
+The most likely sites on which to find this species are short-grass prairies along the Peace and Beatton Rivers in northeastern British Columbia.

-This species is found widely on the western Great Plains from central Alberta and eastern North Dakota to Kansas, the Texas Panhandle, and New Mexico.
+This species occurs widely on the western Great Plains from central Alberta and eastern North Dakota to Kansas, the Texas Panhandle, and New Mexico.
 The range extends west to eastern Arizona.

 Hardwick reports seeing a female oviposit on Artemisia frigida (Asteraceae) in Alberta, but the use of this foodplant has not been confirmed.